dylanmcmorrow5/MIST-4610/README.md

 Query 2 lists physicians’ names who did not have any visits on April 29, 2023.
 <img width="1200" alt="Query 2" src="https://github.com/dylanmcmorrow5/MIST4610GroupProject1/assets/148798141/9cc448b4-b172-422d-a24a-9b2b3c03afd2">

 Query 2: This query can allow managers to quickly identify which physicians did not see any patients on a particular day.
-This will help them when they are scheduling the physicians for the upcoming weeks.
+This provides information that will be useful when they are scheduling the physicians for the upcoming weeks.
+The insights we derive from this query will help managers fine tune each physician’s schedule which is important for the overall success of the medical center.

 Query 3 lists all physicians and the total number of visits they have conducted.
 <img width="1153" alt="Query 3" src="https://github.com/dylanmcmorrow5/MIST4610GroupProject1/assets/148798141/6d4faa10-be0c-479b-b9e7-0d3fd1d03017">